couladin/poynter/README.md

 # Poynter's _Index of Unreliable News Websites_ (excluding _satire_)

 Domain block list based on Poynter's [_An Index of Unreliable News Websites_](http://www.poynter.org/ifcn/unreliable-news-index/) Internet Fact Checking Network article from 30 April 2019 and taken down after legal threats from some of those sites 2 days later.
+Their retraction notice [can be found here](https://www.poynter.org/letter-from-the-editor/2019/letter-from-the-editor/).
 The original list is their property and was downloaded thanks to the Wayback Machine.

 It's intended for use with the [Pi-Hole](https://pi-hole.net/) or other DNS-based website filtering, and uses standard /etc/hosts file format, e.g.:
 ```